Wednesday, 8 February 2012

 This effect is currently not well understood.
 A quote in the article claims:

 “There may be an effect, and the wind industry would welcome any research into this.
-My view is that any effect would be far less than the benefits in reducing fossil fuel consumption.”This is where things get difficult.
-What is the basis for "his view"?
-A hunch?
+My view is that any effect would be far less than the benefits in reducing fossil fuel consumption.”

 Last year, an interesting paper was published in the Journal of Earth System Dynamics by Miller et al. (Link).
 They also reported that large scale wind power generation could affect global surface temperatures.
 But they went further - rather than look at isolated areas (as in the above article), they analysed the global climate system, using a top-down thermodynamics based approach.

 They modelled the effect that large scale wind power generation would have on global surface temperatures.
-Critically, they found that generating large amounts of energy from wind could have the same effect on surface temperatures as a doubling of atmospheric CO2 levels.
+Critically, they found that generating large amounts of energy from wind could have the same effect on surface temperatures as a doubling of atmospheric CO2 levels

 (The reasons for this are complex, but similar to those given above - extraction of momentum from the atmospheric boundary layer has knock on effects.
 Read the paper for more)